tiepdotme/samwize.com/_posts/2017-08-06-how-oracle-screwed-me-with-an-underscore.markdown

 categories: [Rant, API]
 ---

-_tldr; Don't use an enterprise product.
-In this case Oracle's Responsys/PushIO sucks badly._
+_tldr; I was integrating Oracle's mobile push SDK and was stuck for 2 months.
+Turned out they have an embarassing bug involving an underscore!
+Oracle's Responsys/PushIO proved right -- enterprise product sucks._

-This post is my rant on how bad an enterprise product from Oracle is.
+This post is my rant on how bad Oracle's product is.

 ## The ridiculous bug